chenxingqiang/jax-sklearn/doc/modules/feature_extraction.rst

-It is possible to overcome those limitations by combining the "hashing trick" (:ref:`Feature_hashing`) implemented by the :class:`~sklearn.feature_extraction.FeatureHasher` class and the text preprocessing and tokenization features of the :class:`CountVectorizer`.
+It is possible to overcome those limitations by combining the "hashing trick" (:ref:`Feature_hashing`) implemented by the :class:`~xlearn.feature_extraction.FeatureHasher` class and the text preprocessing and tokenization features of the :class:`CountVectorizer`.

 This combination is implementing in :class:`HashingVectorizer`,